Expectation states theory: Gender

 Expectation states theory does not touch on the development of gender identity.

 Again, it is more about how other perceive and responses to that perception.
 Takes for granted that gender develops and once someone has it, they bring it to/reproduce it through the situation or context that they are in.
-Gender is explained as an external, diffuse status characteristic that is used in groups to create expectations about an individuals performance capacity.
+Gender is explained as an external, diffuse status characteristic that is used in groups to create expectations about an individual's performance capacity.
 The theory says we "get gender" by learning what to associate with ours and others' various stereotype and status cues.

 "Ultimate explanations of gender" Expectation states theory does not touch on "ultimate explanations".

 The theory says that social role theory explains the ultimate origin, which is that physical differences, lead to the perception of psychological differences via observations of divisions of labor by sex.

 Support

 Experimental tests

 One characteristic of expectation states theory that sets it apart from many other psychology or sociological theories of inequality is that it has been tested empirically.
 In particular, recent experimental studies have tested and found support for the development of status beliefs relating to gender.

 In particular, a study by Ridgeway and colleagues placed men and women into a fabricated decision-making scenario, in which members of one group were manipulated to have greater resources than another.
 Results showed that both men and women were more likely to listen to ascribe greater authority to individuals in the high status group, suggesting that both men and women take part in the formation and propagation of status beliefs.
 The researchers also found that, when women were in the high status group, they would perceive themselves to have legitimate authority, but would be less likely to act on it than would male participants.
 It was suggested that this hesitation may arise out of a perceived greater social consequence for women who wrongfully exert authority than for men.
 This has clear, practical implications for gender inequality.
 Similarly, in a second part of this study, the researchers found that women in both the perceived high and perceived low status groups were unlikely to resist a partner's influence, whereas males in the high status group were much more likely to displace resistance than males in the low status group.